umr-bot/django-vue-social-media-app/README.md

 	"A Virtual Environment is a python environment, that is an isolated working copy of Python which allows you to work on a specific project without affecting other projects
 	So basically it is a tool that enables multiple side-by-side installations of Python, one for each project."

-In order to use the virtual enviroment the python modulevirtualenv should be installed as follows:
+In order to use the virtual enviroment the python module virtualenv should be installed as follows:
     pip install virtualenv

 To create the virtual enviroment:
 	python -m venv env